 Culture is the set of behaviors that are nerfed and buffed.
 As a remote-first culture, we want to buff behavior that promotes asynchronous communication and remote work.
 We want to nerf behavior that creates unnecessary synchronous meetings.

 Term for publicly documenting information in a web-discoverable format (GitHub Issue, Staff Handbook entry, forum post, etc.) prior to sharing guidance to staff and community members.
 We prefer open actions to dark actions.

 Paid Time Off is time away from work paid for by the company to staff, including holidays, vacations, and approved leaves of absence.
 See PTO.

 The “Right-Hand Sidebar” in the Mattermost team site, used for navigation.

 Spinmint refers to our first generation of automated infrastructure to spin up test servers to evaluate pull requests.
 The word "spin" comes from the original name of our company, "Spinpunch, Inc." (before we became ("Mattermost, Inc.") and the word "mint" as a short, unambiguous, easy-to-spell name referring to a factory method pattern.

 New test servers that use the cloud infrastructure and can be spun up on pull requests to test changes.
-Name is reference to first generation infrastructure, spinmint, combined with an arbitrary reference a movie that some people saw called “John Wick”.
+The name is reference to first generation infrastructure, spinmint, combined with an arbitrary reference to a movie that some people saw called “John Wick”.

 The following is a list of terms no longer used with links to their definitions or notes on their deprecation.
 Tombstoned Terms use H3 headings on this page to distinguish them from active terms, which are H2 in heading formatting.